 - toluene and other types of solvents

-- you experience loss of balance
+- a loss of balance

-- you are having trouble swallowing
+- trouble swallowing

-- your speech is slurred
+- slurred speech

-- you are experiencing trouble with walking
+- trouble walking

-- When did your ataxia begin?
+- When did your symptoms begin?

 - What substances have you been exposed to?